 series of thematic YXC guidebooks, which present global sustainability challenges to young people so they can

 better understand how such challenges are connected to their everyday lifestyle choices.

-lifestyles explores the links between climate change and lifestyles and helps young people consider the actions
+change and lifestyles explores the links between climate change and lifestyles and helps young people consider

-they might take towards more sustainable lifestyles.
-It takes into account challenges, opportunities, good
+the actions they might take towards more sustainable lifestyles.
+It takes into account challenges, opportunities,

 Climate change in the classroom: UNESCO course for secondary

 teachers on climate change education for sustainable development

 teacher education institutions to introduce climate change education into their pre-service and in-service training

 programme.
 The course is designed to give teachers confidence in facilitating climate change education for

 sustainable development across the curriculum and inside and outside the classroom.
 The course suggests that the